 Earn Professional Certifications

 Although having professional certifications is not a requirement for becoming a hospitality manager, having these certifications on your resume will certainly make you stand out from your competition.
+Certification can be helpful when you are looking for how to get into hotel management.

 For example, if you plan to work in the food and beverage industry, you earn optional professional certifications through the National Restaurant Association Educational Foundation.
 Their certification as a Foodservice Management Professional (FMP) designates an individual as competent in the industry.